Alaska Sea Grant State Fellowship Program

 Eligibility

-Graduate students who are close to completing their degree or have a recently earned degree in a relevant discipline can apply.
-Applicants must be U.S. citizens, and in good academic standing while completing their degree at an academic institution.
+Graduate students who are close to completing their degree or those who have earned a graduate degree within 2 years of the application deadline in a relevant discipline can apply.
+Applicants must be in good academic standing while completing their degree at an academic institution.
 Alaska residents and students completing their degrees at Alaska institutions will be given preference.
 Fellows are required to be based in Alaska during the fellowship.

 Stipend and expenses

-For fellowships starting in 2023, each fellow will receive $60,000 in stipend for the twelve-month assignment (~$5,000/month).
-Additional funds will be available to cover travel for fellowship-related activity.
-Additional travel associated with the fellowship may be covered by the host.
+For fellowships starting in 2025, each fellow will receive $60,000 in stipend for the twelve-month assignment (~$5,000/month).
+Additional funds will be available to cover domestic travel and trainings for fellowship-related activity.
 Fellowship income is taxable; please contact your tax advisor or the Internal Revenue Service for current information.

 Length of assignment